MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-configure-health-alert-emails.md

 # How to configure email notifications for Microsoft Entra Health monitoring alerts (preview)

-Microsoft Entra Health provides tenant-level metrics and signals for several key identity scenarios.
+Microsoft Entra Health provides tenant-level metrics and health signals for several key identity scenarios.
 This data can be reviewed regularly to gain a better understanding of your tenant's health.
-Because these signals are also fed into an anomaly detection service, you can also configure email notifications for when an alert is triggered.
+These signals are fed into an anomaly detection service, which triggers alerts when significant changes are detected.
+You can configure email notifications for when an alert is triggered.

 This article describes how to configure email notifications for Microsoft Entra Health monitoring alerts.